isxuowo/mcwiki/Official-TODO-list.md

 * Base Defences: Turrets, Tesla Coil, etc.
 * ?Force Field

-New Module: Agriculture
+New Module: Genetics
-* Crop stuff, like Agricraft/IC2 crops/Magical Crops.
-Will replace Elder Botany.
-* Resource crops
-* Cross-breading
-* Plant stats
+* Collect & Study genetic material
+* Use genes to create new plants, mobs, and even enhance your own DNA
+* Use genes to improve existing plants

-New Module: space
+New Module: Space
 * Like Galacticraft, but different
 * May be a separate data pack, to be determined